VANCOUVER BUNGALOWS INCREASED IN VALUE 1,167% IN 30 YEARS

 Land values remain constant.
 Only the price of buildings rise and fall with either renovation, or depreciation.

 This tenet has been turned upside down by the Vancouverism.
 Land values have gone through the roof: The Tower-and-Skytrain paradigm is ‘lifting’ land values rather than keeping them stable.
-However, the market is being hijacked more than lifted.
-The profits are flowing into the pockets of a small cadre in the population, while the market as a whole has left behind the vast majority of Vancouverites.
+However, it turns out that the market is being hijacked more than lifted.
+The decisions to build Towers-and-Skytrain were made by the provincial government, not local councils.
+The profits from turning the tables is flowing into the pockets of a small cadre in the population, while the market as a whole was left behind along with the vast majority of Vancouverites.

-3. LAND VALUES INCREASE AS LOCALITIES SUPPORT HIGHER LEVELS OF SOCIAL FUNCTIONING.
+3. LAND VALUES INCREASE AS PARCELS SUPPORT HIGHER LEVELS OF DENSITY.

-Vancoverism also falsifies this tenet.
+Vancoverism feeds from this tenet.
 In a speculative land market social values no longer shape community planning.
 In Vancouver, for example, the Mount Pleasant Community Plan was ‘updated’ in 2012.
-The exercise identified new sites for towers and for hi-rise.
+The exercise identified new sites for towers and for hi-rise to the exclusion of anything else.

-The plan took no account of elements supporting social functioning, such as: transportation, parks, homelessness, livable streets, walkable neighborhoods and housing affordability.
-This trend can be seen spreading throughout the city and the region.
-Local governments are abandoning social concerns to focus laser-like on increasing revenues by permitting hi-rise and—more preferably still—towers.
+The plan took no account of elements for supporting social functioning, such as: transportation, parks, homelessness, livable streets, walkable neighborhoods and housing affordability.
+The same trend is spreading throughout the city and the region one neighborhood and one regional plan at a time.
+Local governments are abandoning social concerns to focus laser-like on increasing revenues.
+Permitting hi-rise and—more preferably still—towers on land that previously supported suburban densities creates two streams of revenue.
+Developers pay up-front ‘development charges’ to city halls.
+Downstream, when the project completes, municipal tax revenues multiply in a straight line with the increase in density.
+Finally, as land values are lifted all over the region, city coffers bulge with a windfall in property taxes.

 4. BUILDINGS CAN INDIRECTLY AFFECT SURROUNDING LAND VALUES.

-The fourth law points directly to the ‘Expo Effect’.
-The escalation in land price in Metro Vancouver has been ‘a tide that lifts all boats’ alright—raising them beyond the point where a large majority of the population can afford to buy them.
+The fourth law points directly to the ‘Expo/Olympics Effect’.
+The escalation in land price in Metro Vancouver has been ‘a tide that lifts all boats’ alright—raising them beyond the point where greatest part of the population can afford to buy them.
 Vancouverism has revolutionized the principle of ‘stable land valuations’ to such an extent that land speculation is now the preferred mechanism for generating profits in the private sector and wealth in the public sector.
-This is achieved by pouring bottomless amounts of capital into the market with Towers-and-Skytrain mega projects.
+This is achieved by pouring bottomless amounts of capital into the market with mega projects.
+Developers build private mega projects—the Towers.
+And governments build public mega projects—the Skytrain.

-Martin Adams suggests that too much capital locating in limited footprints may indirectly distort land values nearby.
-In the Vancouverism these effects are direct and deliberate.
-The first tower to go up in a neighborhood is the ‘bunker busting bomb’ resetting real estate values for the entire district.
-As condominium towers up-sell the market the lowest value obtained by an apartment in a condo tower resets property values in the rest of the area.
+Martin Adams suggests that too much capital locating in a limited footprint—the transit station area, for example—may indirectly distort land values nearby.
+In the Vancouverism this is the direct and deliberate intension.
+The first tower to go up in a neighborhood, the ‘bunker busting bomb,’ resets real estate values for the entire district.
+As condominium towers up-sell the market the lowest value obtained for a unit in a tower resets property value expectations in the rest of the area.
 Age or condition makes little difference since the real estate play is all in the land.
 Soon land prices become so inflated that only tower projects can yield sufficient return.
+The neighborhood then becomes a patchwork of old dilapidated sites that won’t redevelop and new, out of character shinny towers built at a completely different scale.

-Thus, the Bosa Properties’ luxury Cardero project in Coal Harbour selling for an average of $1,700 per square foot in 2016 can be compared to $650 per square foot fetched by a 40-year-old apartment sold in a three-storey, wood frame, walk-up strata building in Mount Pleasant (the condo appreciated 530% in 30 years; almost 3x the CPI increase of 185% over the same period).
-Yet, what owners of strata properties are now contemplating tripling the square-foot-value of their holdings by selling the strata property as a whole to a developer who will replace it with a mid-rise apartment.
+Thus, the Bosa Properties’ luxury Cardero project in Coal Harbour selling for an average of $1,700 per square foot in 2016 can be compared to $650 per square foot fetched by a 40-year-old apartment sold in a three-storey, wood frame strata building in Mount Pleasant (the condo appreciated 530% in 30 years; almost 3x the CPI increase of 185% over the same period).
+What owners of strata property are now contemplating is the tripling of the square-foot-value of their holdings by selling the whole strata property to a developer who will replace it with a mid-rise apartment.

 * * * * *

 We have already examined here the role played by local governments in escalating costs of new transportation projects in metro Vancouver.
-Now we see local governments generating ‘land value lift’ by means of a three stage strategy:
+Now we see local governments generating ‘lift in land values’ by means of a three stage strategy:

 - Permit tower densities;